Back to School Plans: First Two Weeks of Spanish Class

 Para empezar: Copy classroom objects terms into INB Beginning of the Year booklet page.

 Input: Write tienes and tengo on the board.
 Listen to Tengo tu love, zeroing in on tengo.
+(There a reference– a negative one– to a table dance in the song.
+I avoid that part, but for some of you it may mean not using this song.)

 Game/Interpersonal activity: Work on classroom objects.
 I teach these right away, because I want to be able to give instructions in the TL.
 My students tend to know a lot of the words already (profesor, estudiante, la mesa, el libro).
 Depending on time and what they already know, we do several of these options: